-These chocolate coconut rum balls were a staple of my childhood and I still can’t get enough of them!
-There are many variations of these rum balls floating around, but this recipe has always been my favourite.
+These chocolate coconut rum balls were a staple of my childhood and I still can't get enough of them!
+There are many variations of these treats floating around, but this recipe has always been my favourite.

 These "rum" balls are kid-friendly and don't actually have any rum in them, although you can add a teaspoon of rum extract for a boozy flavour!